anniedenton/599D-exercise1/README.md

 on an individual rather than on an institution.

 # 2 Related Work
-Our work is motivated by how stigma creates queerspecific threats and vulnerabilities, both offline and online.
+Our work is motivated by how stigma creates queer-specific threats and vulnerabilities, both offline and online.
 We also consider how other overlapping identities play a role in risk by discussing research with other vulnerable or marginalized populations.
 Finally, we summarize prior research on general security advice and targeted advice.
 ## 2.1 Queer-Specific Risks
-The specific harms and threats that queer folks face (offand online) due to stigma around sexual orientation or gender have been well-documented.
+The specific harms and threats that queer folks face (off and online) due to stigma around sexual orientation or gender have been well-documented.
 ### Technology-independent risks.
 Risks to queer folks exist independent of technology (e.g., at school, home, and